MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Results and Discussions

-In the case of real-robot experiments, the success rate of our approach was $90.5\%$ ($181$ success out of $200$ attempts), which was $9.5\%$ and $12.0$ better than GPD and GGCNN, respectively.
-The underlying reason was that the proposed approach generated pixel-wise grasp configurations for the most-informative view, resulting in a diverse set of grasps for the target object, which we then selected the best kinematically feasible one.
-This is not the case for the GPD approach, and GGCNN.
-More specifically, GPD generated a few grasps for a target object, and sometimes,
+In the case of real-robot experiments, the success rate of our approach was $93\%$ ($93$ success out of $100$ attempts), which was $12\%$, $15\%$, $16\%$, $11\%$, and $9\%$ better than GPD, GGCNN, Morrison et al., DexNet, GR-ConvNet, respectively.
+This was due to the fact that the proposed approach generated pixel-wise grasp configurations for the \textit{different views} of the target object, resulting in a variety of grasp options.
+This was not the case for the other approaches.
+In particular, GPD often generated a few grasps for a target object and GGCNN, Morrison et al., DexNet, and GR-ConvNet returned \textit{only top-down} grasp configurations, in which, occasionally, none of the returned configurations led to a successful grasp.

-none of the configurations led to a successful attempt.
-In the case of GGCNN and our approach with top-only view selection, failures mainly happened in grasping soda-can, bottle, human toy, and mustard object since the supporting area around the selected grasp point was too small and therefore, the object slipped and fall during manipulation.
+In the case of GGCNN, Morrison et al., DexNet, GR-ConvNet, and our approach with top-only view selection, failures mainly happened in grasping soda-can, bottle, human toy, and mustard object since the supporting area around the selected grasp point was too small and therefore, the object slipped and fall during manipulation.
 In the case of our approach with random view selection, the main failures were due to collision with the table, e.g., grasping a toppled soda-can from side.
 Some failures also occurred when one of the fingers of the gripper was tangent to the surface of the target object, which led to pushing the object away.
-In the case of our approach, the failed attempts were mainly due to inaccurate bounding box estimation, some objects in specific pose had a very low grasp quality score, and collision between the object and the bin (mainly happened for large objects e.g., \textit{Pringles} and \textit{Juice box}).
+In the case of our approach with view selection, the failed attempts were mainly due to inaccurate bounding box estimation, some objects in specific pose had a very low grasp quality score, and collision between the object and the bin (mainly happened for large objects e.g., \textit{Pringles} and \textit{Juice box}).
+The experiments indicated that the proposed approach worked well for grasping isolated objects in both simulation and real-world environments without fine-tuning.
+In the following subsections, we test the performance of the approach in two challenging cluttered scenarios.